Mares' Chase Predictions, Betting Tips, Odds & Trends (Cheltenham 2022 - DAY 4)

 - Written by David Bet

 The Mrs Paddy Power Mares’ Chase will take place on the final day of this year’s Cheltenham Festival.
-The 2022 Mares' Chase winner was the Willie Mullins' trained Colreevy, at odds of 9/4.
-Don't miss our Mares' Chase race preview with free predictions, tips, betting trends, best odds, free bets and no deposit bonuses on the 2022 Cheltenham Festival.
+The 2024 Mares' Chase winner was the Gavin Cromwell trained Limerick Lace, who outbattled Willie Mullins' Dinoblue, at odds of 3/1.
+Don't miss our Mares' Chase race preview with free predictions, tips, betting trends, best odds, free bets and no deposit bonuses on the 2025 Cheltenham Festival.

 Top Betting Sites To Bet Our Mares' Chase predictions